adebayomoses/Store-Sales-Time-Series-Forcast/README.md

 5. The plot provides insights indicating that the company prioritizes overall revenue rather than the contribution of each product category.

 6. Notably, the plot reveals that product families with more promotion significantly contribute to the total revenue.
 Conversely, product families with limited or no promotion make a smaller impact on the total sales.
-The majority of total revenue originates from promoted products.
+The majority of total revenue originates from promoted products

 # Training the model